 "The re-enlistment bonus is a plus," said Staff Sgt.
 Lalance Richardson.
 "I love my job, I love the job security and I love to travel."

 "I think the retention bonuses that the Army has offered us are great but I am grateful for the Army, because it has provided me an opportunity to advance personally and professionally," said Staff Sgt.
-Darryl McNealy, a native of Madisonville, Fla., and an air traffic controller with Company A, Division Support Troop Battalion, 1st Cavalry Division.
+Darryl McNealy, a native of Madisonville, Fla., an air traffic controller with Alpha Company, Division Support Troop Battalion, 1st Cavalry Division.

 According to Luplow, the retention program is not just a tool to keep Soldiers in the Army; it is used to aid Soldiers in career progression.

-"For example, if a military occupational skill is being phased out and the MOS is over-strength, the Soldier should see their unit career counselor to steer him down the right path to a successful, rewarding career," Ludlow said.
+"For example, if a military occupational skill is being phased out and the MOS is over-strength, the Soldier should see their unit career counselor to steer him down the right path to a successful, rewarding career," said Ludlow.

 "The new version of the GI Bill is also expected to come out soon," added Luplow.
-"The new GI Bill will allow Soldiers to transfer part of it to their [Family members]; where before, only a portion could be transferred and a portion of your bonus would be taken away if you were to transfer it to a Family member."
+"The new GI Bill will allow Soldiers to transfer part of it to their dependents; where before, only a portion could be transferred and a portion of your bonus would be taken away if you were to transfer it to a family member," he said.

-New changes in retention are expected by this month.
+New changes in retention are expected by June 2009.
 Soldiers looking to stay Army should adapt to these expected changes.